simbirsk/kenburning-slider/README.md

 * The Atlantic Ocean by milan.boers (http://www.fotopedia.com/items/flickr-3506659147)

 Thanks to the authors for their great job!

+The main function of this plugin is based on Simple jQuery Slideshow Script, released by Jon Raasch (jonraasch.com)

 By the way, Ken Burns is this guy -> http://en.wikipedia.org/wiki/Ken_burns